 1) Choose the right cut of beef.
 Expensive is not better, so save the tenderloin for another day.
-Chuck roast is the best cut for pot roast.
+Rump Roast is the best cut for pot roast.

 2) Brown the beef well.
 In a Dutch oven, brown the roast on both sides on the stove.
 Take a little extra time to ensure there is a good crust on the beef.